 Pretty simple, right?
 Unfortunately, you can’t e-file Form 1040X.
 You’ll have to print and mail it.
 The address you send your amended tax return to will depend on the particulars of your filing situation.
-If you’re using tax preparation software you’ll be walked through this process.
+If you’re using tax preparation software (like TurboTax or H&R Block) you’ll be walked through this process.

 What to Expect

 You don’t have the rest of your life to file amended tax returns.
 If you don’t file an amended return within three years of filing the original return (or within two years after paying the taxes based on the original return), you’ll miss your chance to get a refund.
 The more you owe the IRS – or the more the IRS owes you – the more careful you should be to avoid missing that deadline.